 Blue crabs (Callinectes sapidus) are an important swimming crustacean species located throughout the bay.
 It is bottom dwelling species feeding on clams, small oysters, mussels, smaller crustaceans, freshly dead fish, and plant and animal detritus.
 Blue crabs can reside in all types of bottom habitat within the bay.
 The blue crab normally resides in shallow waters and grass beds during the warmer months and hibernates in the deep trenches of the bay during the colder months.
-There may be a slight concern with shell reclamation dredging during the winter months while crabs could be hibernating; however, very few crabs will overwinter that far north in the bay so impacts should be minimal.
+There may be a slight concern with shell dredging during the winter months, if that were to occur, while crabs could be hibernating; however very few crabs will overwinter that far north in the bay and they don't hibernate in firm shell bottom, so impacts will be minimal.